purpledancingfrogs/decision-decomposition/README.md

 - Auditability over persuasion

 ## Evaluation
+Baseline comparisons are included to show decision degradation when explicit structure is absent.

 The primary evaluation question is simple:

 What becomes clearer, faster, or more stable once the structure exists?